sbakht/vault/scratch.2021.11.23.210008.md

 > one of the defining traits of a postmodernist worldview pertains to individualism and instant gratification.

 > The advent of the Internet, with all of its potential good and evil, turned “into yet another corporate-dominated sphere” (The Cambridge Companion to Postmodernism, p.141) with endless virtual shopping malls and countless entertainment options.
-It expands the reach of consumerism and reinforces social alienation and isolation.The advent of the Internet, with all of its potential good and evil, turned “into yet another corporate-dominated sphere” (The Cambridge Companion to Postmodernism, p.141)
+It expands the reach of consumerism and reinforces social alienation and isolation.

 https://messageinternational.org/community/postmodernism-and-truth/